 The 2018 release opens with woody aromatic accents of warm rosemary and nose-crinkling pink pepper, with juniper berries and cypress needles from the heart already noticeable.
 It's like when you stand too close to an essential oil surround diffuser.
 There's a camphoraceous green accord, loaded with a very naturalistic rosemary note that smells a bit pine-like.
-It includes crushed juniper berries, and an anisic element, possibly fennel or anything of that family seeds.
+It includes crushed juniper berries, anisic element, and possibly fennel or anything of that family's seeds.
 Vick's VapoRub comes to mind.
-The combined forces of juniper, rosemary, ginger, cypress, and pepper are medicinal enough to create such a concoction.
+The combined juniper, rosemary, ginger, cypress, and pepper forces are medicinal enough to create such a concoction.
 I love the green herbal notes, which come across in an uplifting and energizing manner.
 It's energizing, potent, and assertive, with a powerful green opening.
-The analogies of a fresh rainfall in a forest are just spot-on.
+The analogies of fresh rainfall in a forest are just spot-on.
 It does smell that good!
 Such a natural, clean, confident scent.
-I must admit that the initial spray is strong rosemary and thyme, a little woody, which could be off-putting in itself for someone.
+I must admit that the initial spray is savoury rosemary and thyme, a little woody, which could be off-putting in itself for someone.

-As it drys down it becomes a lot sweeter and earthy, I get a great mix of the herbs as mentioned earlier with the bright Atlas cedar and oakmoss, slightly citrusy.
-SIlky amber and polished sandalwood lingering in the background with all these other vivacious notes.
+As it drys down, it becomes a lot sweeter and earthy.
+As mentioned earlier, I get a great mix of the herbs with the bright Atlas cedar and oakmoss, slightly citrusy.
+Soft amber and polished sandalwood linger in the background with all these other vivacious notes.
 Strangely enough, it has a green/blue sort of feel to it overall, unlike any different fragrance I've smelled.
 The citrus and wood in the mix provide an excellent backbone holding the composition together sublimely.
 I enjoy it for some time.
 If I had to compare this scent with another I know and own, I would dare to say there is a close resemblance with Grigioperla Essence, and comparing the notes listed here shows many of the same ingredients.

-Don't focus on, or get overly distracted by the reasonably strong rosemary scent in the open.
-The rosemary eventually settles-in very nicely with the rest of the composition.
-You end up with a brilliant arrangement of cypress, rosemary, and juniper berries being front and center, while citruses, spices, woods, and amber play a subtle supporting role; all perfectly orchestrated in the dry down, resulting in this creatively smooth "masterpiece."
+Don't focus on or get overly distracted by the reasonably strong rosemary scent in the open.
+The rosemary eventually settles in very nicely with the rest of the composition.
+You end up with a brilliant arrangement of cypress, rosemary, and juniper berries being front and centre, while citruses, spices, woods, and amber play a subtle supporting role, all perfectly orchestrated in the dry down, resulting in this creatively smooth "masterpiece."
 Fresh and forest-green, cold and warm, uplifting and relaxing, creative, and versatile.

 Honestly, it has been reformulated.
 While the surface has that juniper and rosemary bite I love so much, it fades quickly and becomes muted and muddled.
 While the old version lasts forever, this one becomes whisper-soft after 30 minutes.
 Notwithstanding, in general terms, Bleue is still a subtle brisk masculine scent; it just used to be a lot more sharp, daring, and distinctive, it attracted a lot of attention and comments.
 This one is the clean smelling office supported the imposter version.
 Pleasant smelling, but that's about it.

-It is a perfect rainy day scent, which makes walking in the rain and even more refreshing experience.
+It is a perfect rainy day scent, making walking in the rain an even more refreshing experience.
 This one is a modern powerhouse with a unique twist, which in this case, is a robust medicinal opening similar to the smell of cough syrup.
-It's neither good or bad, and it's just different.
-That is why it should be tried before buying, as it may be off-putting.
+It's neither good nor bad, and it's just different.
+That is why you should try it before buying, as it may be off-putting.
 But if you get past the strange opening, the dry down is rich and deep, and the scent stays with you for many hours.
-The quality of Bleue is remarkable, could easily be a niche scent four times more expensive.
+The quality of Bleue is remarkable, and it could easily be a niche scent four times more expensive.

-Keep in mind that Bleue is true "a grower," meaning that for many, they may need to allow themselves time to grow into an appreciation of it, or otherwise miss out entirely on this one-of-a-kind gem.
+Remember that Bleue is true "a grower," meaning that for many, they may need to allow themselves time to grow into an appreciation of it or otherwise miss out entirely on this one-of-a-kind gem.
 It is ultimately worth it!!
 So be patient when first trying Bleue.